-Suspect on run after 1 New Zealand officer killed, 1 injured
+Shooter on run after 1 New Zealand officer killed, 1 injured

-WELLINGTON, New Zealand (AP) - New Zealand police say one officer has been shot and killed and a second shot and injured in Auckland, and that the suspect is on the run.
+WELLINGTON, New Zealand (AP) - New Zealand police said an officer was shot and killed and another wounded in the leg in Auckland on Friday morning when they stopped a car.
+The suspect was on the run.

-Police said they were carrying out a routine traffic stop Friday morning when a person began firing at them before driving away.
-They said the suspect’s vehicle hit a bystander, who was also injured.
+Police said officers were carrying out a routine traffic stop when they pulled over a car carrying two people.
+One of them used a long-barreled gun to begin firing at the officers before the car sped away, police said.
+They said the car hit a bystander, who was also injured.

-Police Commissioner Andrew Coster said there was nothing to indicate anything was out of the ordinary when the car was pulled over.
+Police Commissioner Andrew Coster said there was nothing to indicate anything was out of the ordinary when the car was first pulled over.

 He said the officers weren’t carrying guns.
 New Zealand police do not routinely carry guns but typically have them available in the trunk of their vehicles.

-“This is a shocking situation, this is the worst news police and their families can receive,” Coster told news media.
+“This is a shocking situation,” Coster told media.
+“It is the worst news police, and police officers’ families, can ever receive in the course of what we do.”

-He said the second officer has been hospitalized with serious injuries, while the bystander is in a hospital with minor injuries.
+He said the second officer was hospitalized with serious leg injuries, while the bystander was in a hospital with minor injuries.

-Eight schools in the area have been put into lockdown, Coster said, and police have set up road cordons.
-They have advised people to stay away.
+Eight schools in the area were put into lockdown, Coster said, and police set up road cordons.
+They advised people to stay away.

+Local media reported that heavily armed police had raided at least one home near the site of the shooting.
+There were conflicting reports about whether anybody had been taken into custody.
+Police did not immediately provide further details.

-Prime Minister Jacinda Ardern said the news was devastating.
+Prime Minister Jacinda Ardern said the news of the officer’s death was devastating.

 “To lose a police officer is to lose someone working for all of us, but also a family member, someone’s loved one and friend,” she said in a statement.